jdevries3133/teacher_helper/README.md

 These methods will check whether `self.is_logged_in` is true.

-<h1 id="classroom-automator">Classroom Automator</h1>
+<h1 id="classroom-automator">pyautogc</h1>

 **The code is the documentation, good luck 😉**

 This module follows a much cleaner Object Oriented design.
 The `ClassroomAutomator` is the lowest base class with a lot of the selenium code that actually navigates google classroom.
 The `FeedbackAutomatorBase` inherits that functionality from the `ClassroomAutomator` class, and focuses on giving feedback for google doc and slide based assignments in google classrooms, which is quite tedious.
 However, this is an abstract class.
 It must be subclassed whenever a user wants to give feedback on a specific assignment by implementing the `assess`, and `comment_bank` methods.
 A sample implementation can be found at the bottom of the file in the `FeedbackAutomator` class, which is well documented.